developer-friendly/blog/docs/posts/0007-oidc-authentication.md

       ```

 Notice the principal ID and the assumed role ARN in the log is the same as what
-we saw in the CI job run.
+we saw in the CI job screenshot.
 This confirms that the authentication has been
 successful and the identity provider and the service provider were able to
 work together to grant access to the runner job.